 - The One Ring of The Lord of the Rings gives its user power, but at the same time creates an addiction to it, to the point where the user couldn't give it to anyone else, thus making him the only one powered by it.

-- Willow's subplot in season six of Buffy the Vampire Slayer.
-It started with her overusing Mundane Utility and getting carried away with her rapidly-increasing power, to the point where she made Tara forget an argument they had.
+- Buffy the Vampire Slayer: Giles's past as a demon-summoner was treated a bit like his hooligan / stoner phase - he himself describes it as an extraordinary high.
+Willow's subplot in season six was less subtle.
+It started with her abusing Mundane Utility and getting carried away with her rapidly-increasing power.
 It ended with her visiting an actual "pusher" who provided his customers with weird hallucinations.
 It was later subject to an Author's Saving Throw that denied that magic itself is addictive.

 - Once Upon a Time has the two main villains, Regina and Rumplestiltskin/Mr. Gold both addicted to their dark magical powers, Rumplestiltskins dark magic has made his skin turn a weird greenish gold with gold eyes after becoming the dark one, though Regina has still maintained her looks, she has a more cruel look to her than before she turned to dark magic.
 Archie Hopper (Jiminy Cricket) told Regina starting the magic was always easier than stopping.

 - The Third Edition Shadowrun supplement "Magic in the Shadows" introduced "focus addiction".
 If mages used foci too often there was a risk of their becoming addicted to and dependent upon them.
 This could cause them to become unable to use magic without a focus or even lose their magical abilities altogether.